 THE MANUFACTURED PROTOTYPE

-The basic idea of a Seed Crown™ could be embodied in a variety of configurations and manufactured in an assortment of materials and sizes.
-After much trial and error, the first manufactured prototypes use the design shown below to the right:
+The basic idea of a Seed Crown® can be embodied in a variety of configurations and manufactured in an assortment of materials and sizes.
+After much trial and error, the first manufactured prototypes used the design shown below to the right:

-The key goals for any Seed Crown™ design are to make it hard for animals to get inside the device (or at least not worth the trouble) while making it easy for plants to get out, and for it to degrade without harmful side effects under a normal forest management regime.
-Important features of this design include the open bottom with peg holes to for easy installation over a planted seed or seedling and a solid lower base wall with separate vertical members that act as palisades.
-The transition from a solid base to abundant side palisades and then to comparatively fewer spikes bending over the top opening recognizes that larger birds and mammals likely to approach from above can be deterred by lesser obstruction than smaller mammals or even insects that might approach closer to the ground.
+The key goals for any Seed Crown® design are to make it not worth the trouble for predators to get in while making it easy for plants to get out, and for the shelter either to be reusable or to degrade without harmful side effects under a normal forest management regime.
+Important features of the prototype design include the open bottom with peg holes to for easy installation over a planted seed or seedling and a solid lower base wall with separate vertical members that act as palisades.
+The transition from a solid base to abundant side palisades and then to comparatively fewer spikes bending over the top opening recognizes that larger birds and mammals most likely to approach from above can be deterred by lesser obstruction than smaller mammals or even insects that might approach closer to the ground.
 Also, having the spikes bend inward over the top helps deflect leaf litter and makes stacking much easier.
-The absence of horizontal elements above ground level and the reducing number of vertical impediments moving higher from the ground serve to reduce interference with plants growing inside the Seed Crown™ (whether desired seedlings or other cohabitant vegetation).
-Because the first model being available to the public will be made from recyclable polypropylene and intended for multiple deployments, it includes a fracture zone along the base for easier removal from larger plants.
+The absence of horizontal elements above ground level and the reducing number of vertical impediments moving higher from the ground serve to reduce interference with plants growing inside the Seed Crown® (whether desired seedlings or other cohabitant vegetation).
+Because the first model available to the public is made from recyclable plastic intended to be used over and over again, their design includes a fracture zone along the base for easy removal from larger plants.

-The initial run of manufactured prototypes included versions made from plant-based poly lactic acid (“PLA”) and traditional polypropylene (“PP”) plastic materials, and PLA and PP mixed with wheat straw.
+The initial run of manufactured Seed Crowns® prototypes included versions made from plant-based poly lactic acid (“PLA”) and traditional polypropylene (“PP”) plastic materials, and PLA and PP mixed with wheat straw.
 While PLA may be the least expensive of the plant-based plastics in today’s market, it is still much more expensive than PP and, while theoretically compostable under ideal conditions, pure PLA is nearly as persistent as PP in real world environments.
-Since the time of my initial kitchen experimenting, the drink cup industry has made advancements with PLA-lined paper cups.
-I am optimistic that an inexpensive biodegradable (and pyro-degradable) model will be available soon.
+As a result, the first model for general distribution is made from PP while development of a truly biodegradable continues.

-Longleaf seedling with Seed Crown™ at two weeks
+Longleaf seedling with Seed Crown® at two weeks

-Longleaf seedling with Seed Crown™ at six months
+Longleaf seedling with Seed Crown® at six months

 Longleaf seedling with Seed Crown™ at twelve months

 As explored in the Trials section, field testing of manufactured prototypes begin in October 2022.
-A video demonstration of the precision direct seeding technique is linked below and, or you can go to the Precision Direct Seeding YouTube Channel to view a demonstration video.
+Go to the Precision Direct Seeding YouTube Channel to view a demonstration video.

 Longleaf Precision Direct Seeding using Seed Crown™